LukeSmithxyz/mutt-wizard/README.md

 #### Providing arguments

 - `-u` -- Give an account username if different from the email address.
 - `-n` -- A real name to be used by the account.
-Put in quotations if multiple words
+Put in quotations if multiple words.
 - `-i` -- IMAP server address
 - `-I` -- IMAP server port (otherwise assumed to be 993)
 - `-s` -- SMTP server address